rockettheme/docs/Docs/wordpress/themes/metropolis/demo_copyright.md

 The Gantry To Top widget is a simple indicator which allows users to jump to the top of a page with a single click.
 Just click and drag this widget into the section to activate it.

 #### Gantry Social Buttons
 The Gantry Social Buttons widget creates a floating set of social buttons on the left side of the page.
-We placed it in the Copyright widget section so it's present in all of the demo pages.
+We placed it in the Copyright widget section so it is present in all of the demo pages.
 Filling this out is fairly straightforward as you'll want to add your various social URLs to their respective fields before hitting **Save**.

 [demo2]: assets/wp_metropolis_demo_2.jpeg